DataBiosphere/toil/docs/running/cliOptions.rst

 The Job Store
 -------------

-Running toil scripts requires a filepath or url to a centralizing location for all of the files of the workflow.
-This is Toil's one required positional argument: the job store.
+Running Toil workflows requires a file path or URL to a central location for all of the intermediate files for the workflow: the job store.
+For ``toil-cwl-runner`` and ``toil-wdl-runner`` a job store can often be selected automatically or can be specified with the ``--jobStore`` option; Toil Python workflows generally require the job store as a positional command line argument.
 To use the :ref:`Python quickstart <pyquickstart>` example, if you're on a node that has a large **/scratch** volume, you can specify that the jobstore be created there by
 executing: ``python HelloWorld.py /scratch/my-job-store``, or more explicitly, ``python HelloWorld.py file:/scratch/my-job-store``.